lherna/spacex_flights/README.md

   <img src="https://github.com/lherna/spacex_flights/blob/main/images/spacex_screenshot_short.png" title="spacex_train_table">
 </p>

-For this reason, the Jupyter Notebook was modified to satisfy for both the training set (Prior to April 2021) and test set (Post April 2021) webscraping process.
+For this reason, the Jupyter Notebook was modified to satisfy the webscraping process for both the training set (Prior to April 2021) and test set (Post April 2021).

 ### Test Set - Future Launches